Smarty (wireless carrier): Network

-SMARTY runs virtually on the 3UK mobile network, utilising operator code 23420 and Three's IP address range.
+SMARTY is 'Hutchison 3G UK Limited, trading as SMARTY.'
+It is a mobile virtual network operator (MVNO) on the Three UK network.
 SMARTY state that there are no speed restrictions or throttling on the network, and SMARTY is not subject to Three's TrafficSense traffic management approach.
 4G calling (VoLTE) and Wi-Fi calling (VToW) are enabled on SMARTY, using the same protocol as Three's Wi-Fi calling service and available on the same devices as Three.
 5G service is available in areas where Three has 5G coverage.